The Kingsway

 The Kingsway: west Toronto family prestige with transit

-The Kingsway is a branded family market with strong schools, detached homes, and more polish than most west-end peers.
+The Kingsway is a west Toronto family market defined by strong schools, detached homes, and consistent demand from high income buyers.

 56